CohenINT/commandStats/README.txt

 INSTALLTION:

-put your log file in logs folder. on main.js when calling commandStats() , add your file name togther with extention as a string parameter.= open command line, type npm install
+put your log file in logs folder. on main.js when calling commandStats() , add your file name togther with extention as a string parameter. open command line, type npm install